 Best for: Gamers who want a console-like experience with Nvidia hardware, especially handheld gaming PC users.

 Pop!_OS remains a strong choice specifically because System76 publishes an ISO image optimized for Nvidia GPUs with proprietary drivers pre-installed.
-You download the Nvidia-specific installer, and driver management becomes essentially automatic.
+You download the Nvidia-specific installer, and driver management becomes essentially automatic from that point forward.

-According to Linux distribution comparisons, Pop!_OS excels at GPU switching for hybrid laptop users, making it one of the few distributions that handles Nvidia Optimus configurations gracefully.
+Pop!_OS excels at GPU switching for hybrid laptop users, making it one of the few distributions that handles Nvidia Optimus configurations gracefully without constant terminal intervention.

 Driver installation: